flutter/website/src/content/cookbook/architecture/command.md

 ### Triggering UI actions from ViewModels

-Another challenge with ViewModel classes is executing UI actions when the ViewModel state changes.
+View model classes can run into problems when executing UI actions and the view model's state changes.

 For example, you might want to show a `SnackBar` when an error occurs, or navigate to a different screen when an action completes.
-To implement this, listen for changes in the ViewModel, and perform the action depending on the state.
+To implement this, listen for changes in the view model, and perform the action depending on the state.

 In the View: